River Otter Falls

 North American River Otters are terrestrial animals which means you’ll see them running along a lengthy stream, popping in and out of the water frequently.
 At times the otters chase one another like puppy dogs, occasionally wrestling underwater.
 You’ll enjoy seeing how they use their webbed feet and bushy tails to twist and turn like aquatic acrobats.

 Because much of an otter’s life is scent-driven, you will frequently see the Aquarium’s otters playing a game of hide-and-smell.
 The animals will scent mark their favorite locations and Aquarium experts will occasionally introduce treats and new scents for the otters to discover.
-Check out our Otter Cam and watch them play in their new exhibit.

 Meet our River Otters: